gif

 This site is under reconstruction.
 Meanwhile here are some links and sonnets.

-Exfoliation: 37 original monologue sonnets, one for a character in each play in the First Folio, plus Pericles, performed by a small cast on YouTube viewable at Exfoliation Playlist.
+Exfoliation: 37 original monologue sonnets, one for a character in each play in Shakespeare's First Folio, plus Pericles, performed by a small cast on YouTube viewable at Exfoliation Playlist.

 Texts of the 37 sonnets and few extra are downloadable at Exfoliation Texts.